How Billy Graham became the most famous preacher in America

-(CNN)Billy Graham was having doubts -- in his ministry, in his rock-ribbed Christian faith, in himself.
+(CNN)Billy Graham was having doubts -- in his ministry, in his rock-ribbed Christian faith, even in himself.

 At age 30, he was president of a small Christian college in Minnesota.
 But he was better known as the skinny preacher with the booming voice who crisscrossed the country leading evangelistic crusades.

-Lately though, the size and ardor of the crowds had begun to wane.
+But,the size and ardor of the crowds had begun to wane.
 After a "flop" in Altoona, Pennsylvania, Graham was almost ready to call it quits.

-"It was sorriest crusade we ever had," his longtime friend and colleague Grady Wilson once remarked.
+"It was sorriest crusade we ever had," said his longtime friend and colleague Grady Wilson.

 Even more troubling for Graham: A fellow preacher had been peppering him with questions about the trustworthiness of the Bible, hammering cracks in the bedrock of his faith.